davidenunes/vehicle-routing-viz/README.md

 * :lng - worker longitude
 * :name - a textual name for the worker

+**Set Worker Position** : `http://localhost:6969/api/set/worker/position/:workerID/:lat/:lng` - sets the position of the given worker to a coordinate:
+* :workerID - worker id
+* :lat - new worker latitude
+* :lng - new worker longitude

 **Add Job** : `http://localhost:6969/api/add/job/:id/:lat/:lng/:title` - adds a job marker to the map:
 * :id - is the id of the job
 * :lat - job latitude